Understanding Data Inequality

 — Alan Klement, When Coffee and Kale Compete

 The web is a statistics machine.
-New research reports, infographics, and white papers on everything from climate change to sales enablement are published and shared online every day.
-In fact, the content marketing industry—which was worth $413 billion in 2022 and is projected to reach nearly $2 trillion by 2032—relies on statistics to drive its success.
+Publishers and content creators share new research reports, infographics, and white papers on everything from climate change to sales enablement every day.
+In fact, the content marketing industry—which was worth $413 billion in 2022 and is projected to reach nearly $2 trillion by 2032—relies on statistics to drive success.

-Unfortunately, as illustrated by the quote above, statistics are easily manipulated or overlooked.
+Unfortunately, the quote above illustrates how statistics are easily manipulated or overlooked.
 When manipulated data is presented as fact, misinformation and disinformation thrive.
-Data stakeholders are often excluded or otherwise marginalized in the process:
+In the process, we exclude or otherwise marginalize data stakeholders:

-• Access to accurate, truthful information is hidden.
+• Lack of access to accurate, truthful information,

-• Governance processes (or, often, a lack thereof) used to manage content and data don’t provide equitable outcomes.
+• Governance processes (or, often, a lack thereof) don’t provide equitable outcomes.

-This undermines our collective ability to deliver meaningful or otherwise useful information via the web.
-In fact, in Bob Moore’s book, Ecosystem-Led Growth, the author outlines several disruptive challenges currently facing tech-enabled organizations that use the web to drive business:
+This inhibits our collective ability to deliver meaningful or otherwise useful information via the web.
+In fact, in Bob Moore’s book, Ecosystem-Led Growth, the author outlines several disruptive challenges currently facing tech-enabled organizations that drive business via the web:

 2. Outbound sales: Similarly, market saturation and ‘inbox fatigue’, coupled with regulations like GDPR and advanced spam filtering diminish the effectiveness of outbound sales efforts.
-AI plays a role here too by both increasing output on the sales side while simultaneously filtering recipients’ inboxes—a zero sum game.
+Plus, AI plays dual roles here too by both increasing output on the sales side while simultaneously filtering recipients’ inboxes.

-3. Ad targeting: Data privacy regulations, ad blockers, and tracker-blocking features built into Apple’s iPhone have all reduced the effectiveness of targeted ads, despite advertising costs remaining high.
-Plus, algorithmic bias and AI hallucinations can lead to misinterpreted data points that don’t accurately represent people’s needs or preferences, further undermining ad effectiveness.
+3. Ad targeting: Data privacy regulations, ad blockers, and tracker-blocking features built into Apple’s iPhone reduce the effectiveness of targeted ads, despite advertising costs remaining high.
+Also, algorithmic bias and AI hallucinations lead to misinterpreted data points that don’t accurately represent people’s needs or preferences, further undermining ad effectiveness.

 What does this mean for data inequality?
-When coupled with a fundamental business need for exponential growth driven by late-stage capitalism, improvements in efficiency almost always lead to rebound effects caused by increased adoption.
-These can include:
+When coupled with a fundamental business need to drive exponential growth via late-stage capitalism, improvements in efficiency almost always lead to rebound effects through increased adoption.
+These effects include:

-For digital products and services, data lives at the heart of these problems.
-Plus, because so many of these problems are externalized or otherwise passed onto society—through supply chains or via social media, for example—organizations may not realize (or care) how they contribute to data inequality problems that face us all.
+Data lives at the heart of these problems.
+Plus, we externalize many of these problems by passing adverse impacts onto society—through supply chains or via social media, for example.
+Organizations may not realize (or care) how they contribute to data inequality problems that face us all.

 With this in mind, how might we put guardrails in place to address data inequality issues?
-The first step is clearly understanding how these issues show up in our day-to-day practices.
+The first step is to clearly understand how these issues show up in our day-to-day practices.

 WCAG accessibility principles: perceivable, operable, understandable, robust